-Phoebe is a passionate advocate for charitable causes, and has collaborated with Concordia Foundation and Memory Lane on a number of outreach projects at Chelsea and Westminster Hospital.
-In America, Phoebe volunteers for Harlem Educational Activity Fund, which provides educational opportunities and career advice to exceptionally gifted young people.
+Having trained at ENO in 2015, Phoebe is delighted to continue her association with the company as a Vocal Mentor, working with the Youth Programme on a number of educational projects.
 Phoebe is also a sought-after public speaker, and has given talks on subjects from Mozart to Britten for organisations including the International Women’s Forum, the Cadogan Hall, and the London Festival of Song.
-In September Phoebe spent a morning interviewing, and singing in a one-on-one masterclass with, Dame Felicity Lott, for Opera Prelude.

 ‘…Her silvery mezzo-soprano is mesmerizing...’